jmofyi/pastorjeremiah/_posts/2019-02-22-starting-a-church-is-the-adventure-of-a-lifetime.md

 ---
-title: Starting a church is the adventure of a lifetime
+title: STARTING A CHURCH IS THE ADVENTURE OF A LIFETIME
-description: A little about me, and what God has called me to do.
+description: a little about me and what God has called me to do
 image: ''
 tags:
 - being called
-date: 2019-02-18 00:00:00 -0500
+date: 2019-02-18 05:00:00 +0000
 layout: post

 ---
 I’m a minister of the gospel.
 I’m a husband.
 I’m a father.